Apple Music vs Spotify: Which Is Better, But Really?

 Because it offers the highest-quality sound and is no more expensive than Spotify’s Premium version, Apple Music wins on two fronts: great value for listeners who are willing to pay and excellent quality.

-Subscribe to the Apple Music website and signup for a 1-month trial so you can better decide if it’s the best service for you.
+You can subscribe to Apple Music and test the one-month trial so you can better decide if it’s the best service for you.
 It’s pretty easy and simple.

 You worked hard to get your music library just the way you like it.
 Now you have another service you want to use but don’t want to re-create your music library again.